-- Place the "safety" in the on safe position.
+- 1 Place the "safety" in the on safe position.
 Always make sure the shotgun is completely unloaded.
-Keep the muzzles pointed in a sa - Keep the muzzles pointed in a safe direction.
+Keep the muzzles pointed in a safe direction. - 2 Before installing a tube, check the choke tube threads in the muzzle, as well as the threads on the choke tube to be sure they are clean.
+If dirty, clean the tube with a nylon brush and